sappelhoff/pyprep/README.rst

 ``pyprep`` is a python implementation of the `Preprocessing Pipeline (PREP) <https://doi.org/10.3389/fninf.2015.00016>`_ for EEG data, working with `MNE-Python <https://www.martinos.org/mne/stable/index.html>`_ for EEG data processing and analysis.
-Also contains a function to detect outlier epochs inspired by the FASTER algorithm.

 **ALPHA SOFTWARE.**
 **This package is currently in its early stages of iteration.**
 **It may change both its internals or its user-facing API in the near future.**
 **Any feedback and ideas on how to improve either of these is more than welcome!**
 **Use this software at your own risk.**

 Installation
 ============